REDT0-0/Odin-Project-RestaurantPage/README.md

-# Odin-Project-RestaurantPage
+# Odin-Project-Restaurant-page
-Sample page of a restaurant with menu and restaurant contact
+this is a project with one pages a 3 tipes of content, i make this project with webpack